Sleep Apnoea and Atrial Fibrillation Symptoms at Night

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Millions of individuals throughout the United Kingdom suffer from Obstructive Sleep Apnoea (OSA).
 Untreated OSA can lead to many other health conditions.
 Not only will a lack of sleep lead to daytime tiredness and difficulty concentrating, but OSA has been linked to health issues, including type 2 diabetes and cardiovascular complications.

 Scientists have found a correlation between a lack of sleep and Atrial Fibrillation (AFib).rhythm.
+This article will discuss what AFib is and its connection to Sleep Apnoea.

 What is Atrial Fibrillation?